Quansight-Labs/free-threaded-compatibility/docs/debugging.md

 CI instead of compiling Cython, which can take up to a few minutes on some CI runners.

-### Compiling CPython and foundational packages with thread sanitizer (TSAN)
+## Compiling CPython and foundational packages with thread sanitizer (TSAN)

 [Thread sanitizer](https://github.com/google/sanitizers/wiki/ThreadSanitizerCppManual) (or TSAN) helps to detect C/C++ data races in concurrent systems.
 This tool can help to reveal free-threading related bugs in CPython and foundational packages (e.g. `numpy`).
-In this section we provide the commands to build free-threading compatible CPython and packages with TSAN and other hints to discover potential data races.
+In this section we provide the commands to build a free-threading compatible CPython interpreter and packages with TSAN and other hints to discover potential data races.

-#### Compile free-threading CPython with TSAN
+### Compile free-threaded CPython with TSAN

-- Clone free-threading stable branch, e.g. 3.13
+- Clone the latest stable branch (`3.13`):

 ```bash
 git clone https://github.com/python/cpython.git -b 3.13
 ```

 - Configure and build the interpreter.
 Below instructions are for Linux (Windows and macOS may require some changes).
-We skip the instructions on how to install Clang compiler.
+We skip the instructions on how to install the Clang compiler.

 ```bash
 cd cpython